 A native Chicagoan, State Senator Mattie Hunter has served in the Illinois General Assembly since 2003.
-Hunter serves as a majority caucus whip and is currently chairperson of the Senate Human Services Committee and vice chairperson of the Public Health Committee.
+Hunter serves as a majority caucus whip and is currently chairperson of the Senate Energy and Public Utilities Committee.
+She also serves on the Human Services, Public Health, Executive and Appropriations I committees.
 She also serves on the National Conference of State Legislatures Health Committee and is co-chair of the Council of State Government Health Policy Task Force.

 Hunter attended Monmouth College, where she earned a bachelor’s degree in government.
 She also earned a master’s degree in sociology from Jackson State University in Mississippi.
 She additionally holds a Doctor of Humane Letters from Monmouth College during the 2008 Spring Commencement where she was the keynote speaker.
 Hunter is a licensed alcohol and drug counselor and prevention specialist in Illinois and Indiana.